Predictive Inference Based on Markov Chain Monte Carlo Output: Consistency results and computational complexity

 \subsection{Gaussian approximation}

-A natural approximation method fits a member of a fixed parametric family, say $\cF_\Gamma$, of probability distributions to the MCMC sample $\Xm$.
-The problem of estimating the unknown distribution $F_0$ is then reduced to a finite-dimensional parameter estimation problem.
-However, approximation methods of this type generally fail to be consistent relative to a strictly proper scoring rule at the distribution $F_0$, unless $F_0$ belongs to $\cF_\Gamma$.
+A parametric approximation method fits a member of a fixed parametric family, say $\cF_\Gamma$, of probability distributions to the MCMC sample $\Xm$.
+The problem of estimating the unknown distribution $F_0$ is thus reduced to a finite-dimensional parameter estimation problem.
+The most important case is the {\em quadratic}\/ or {\em Gaussian approximation}, which takes $\cF_\Gamma$ to be the Gaussian family, so that